Filling Out the Application ‑ General Information

 Q7 - Program Start/End Dates: If your program starts and ends on the same day, please enter the same date.
 If your program has multiple sessions, please enter the dates for the first and last anticipated sessions.
 We cannot backdate accreditations and late fees are partially calculated based on the start date of the program.

-NOTE: The accreditation period for Level 1/Section 1 Group Learning programs is 1 year.
+NOTE: The accreditation period for Certified Activities and Section 1: Group Learning programs is 1 year.

-Q10-11 - Delivery and Program Format: The method of delivery for the program (online/in-person/both, and live/asynchronous).
+Q9-10 - Delivery and Format: Select the method of delivery for the program (online/in-person/both, and live/asynchronous).

 Q14 - Target audience: We need specific details for the target audience of the program.
-This includes the scope of the audience (e.g. provincial, national, or otherwise), the specific specialities (e.g. family physicians, psychiatrists, anesthesiologists, etc.), and any other audience groups (e.g. residents, researchers, or other interprofessional health care groups).
+This includes the specific specialities (e.g. family physicians, psychiatrists, anesthesiologists, etc.), and any other audience groups (e.g. residents, researchers, or other interprofessional health care groups).

 NOTE: Each target audience group should be represented on the planning committee.

-Q15 - Previously Accredited: If our office has accredited/certified the program in the past, we will need to ensure that the previous application file is wrapped up before we can approve the new one.
+Q15 - Previously Accredited: If our office has accredited/certified the program (or another iteration of the program) in the past, we will need to ensure that the previous application file is wrapped up before we can approve the new one.
 If applicable, please provide the details from the last time the program/event was approved (either by our office or by another).
-This typically includes yearly conferences, ongoing rounds/journal clubs, etc.
+This typically applies to yearly conferences, ongoing rounds/journal clubs, etc.

 Session Details

 Q16-17 - Anticipated Sessions: We need to know how many times the program will occur during one calendar year, and the location(s) and date(s) for each occurrence/session.
 For programs with multiple sessions throughout the year, if the number of sessions/locations has not yet been determined, please provide a best estimate.
-(If applicable, it’s often useful to include a (tentative) calendar of events/schedule.)
+(If applicable, it’s often useful to include a (tentative) calendar of events/schedule with the application.)

 NOTE: For programs with multiple sessions, we will need the details for at least the first session (title, date, location, format, learning objectives, speaker name and COI, etc.) before we can approve the program as a whole.
 For the rest of the sessions, we will require the details 4 weeks before the session occurs.

-Q18-19 – Social Events: If there are social activities associated with the program, we need to ensure that they do not interfere/compete with educational activities.
+Q18-19 – Social Events: If there are social and/or unaccredited CPD activities associated with the program, we need to ensure that they do not interfere/compete with educational activities.
 (Social activities don’t include meals/breaks.)
 Please indicate what the social activities are and when/where they will occur.

 Q20 – Total Education Time: Indicate the number of educational hours and/or minutes it takes participants to complete the program.
 (This time does not include meals, breaks, social events, opening/closing remarks, awards, etc. If appropriate, this time can include pre-reading, pre-briefs, debriefs, reflections, and post-tests.)
 An agenda must be provided to confirm these hours, and this agenda must also indicate the time allocated for interactive learning.